Updated June 19, 2023

-What is data warehousing, and why is it important?
+What is Data Warehousing, and Why is it Important?

 The answer to this question might seem straightforward, but its implementation is less so.
-To make sense of data, it is essential to put together all the said data in one place and create a database.
+To make sense of data, it is essential to assemble all the data in one place and create a database.
 But the person who collected the data ten years ago might have already left the company.
 In the same way, the consultants who were hired to build the proprietary system may have moved on to other jobs.
 In addition, while running reports against the client-server system, the reports may be fairly rigid, and once they are printed, they cannot be changed or customized.
 So every time a company requires a specific report, they might have to pay a premium rate to a programmer or an outside consultant to access that information.
-This kind of defeats the entire process because the main goal of data warehousing is to help companies gain easy and simple access to their data history.
+This defeats the entire process because the main goal of data warehousing is to help companies gain easy and simple access to their data history.

 Image source: pixabay.com

 It is here where advanced online analytical processing tools can help data warehouse users generate company reports with just a click of the mouse, enabling company representatives to look at their performance from various angles.
 The amount of data that needs to be examined depends upon the nature of the business concerned.
 For example, a manufacturing unit might be interested in knowing the number of products they manufacture at a particular time.
 The company might also want to know how many defective pieces were manufactured during that period.
 Data analysis can help companies decide the number of units being manufactured by the company over a particular period in an effective manner.

 Similarly, a travel agent company might want to determine the number of people they serviced during a particular period.
 By analyzing trends of tourists and customers, travel agents can plan better campaigns and plans that maximize their reach and profitability.
 It is precisely here that companies can use data that are a part of their system by building a data warehouse.